-The group started to continue moving, but Sakura still didn't understand Yamato's words.
+The group continued moving, but Sakura still didn't understand Yamato's words.
 Shinobi were different from regular people; that's how she knew it to be.
 They carried out orders and did their duty no matter what.
 Friendships had nothing to do with it.

 Not that Kiyomi or Yuuji would have agreed with that.
 As they walked the last part of the trip (which was by far the hottest), the "old pals" acted easily in each other's presence.
 The Leaf kunoichi continued to torture the 'Great White Ram' of Iwa, but it was obvious in his theatrical responses that he was actually quite fond of the attention.

 Sakura resolved to stay as professional as possible during her time in Iwa.
-As soon as they had been transported inside the village (by way of a seal –it was too risky to lead the outsiders there directly), she adopted a cool façade and hardened her nerves.
+As soon as they had been transported inside the village- by way of a seal as it was too risky to lead the outsiders there directly – she adopted a cool façade and hardened her nerves.

-"Welcome to Iwagakure," another brightly coloured guard greeted, the cup still outstretched towards Sakura's face.
+"Welcome to Iwagakure!"
+Another brightly coloured guard greeted, the pail still outstretched towards Sakura's face.
 "You looked a bit hot, yeah.
-Though, you should be more careful, that could have been acid!
+Though, you should be more careful, leaving yourself open to an attack like that!
 Such a shame, these Konoha nin don't know how to train their ranks."

-"I like this guy, too," Kiyomi chirped, having not had anything spilled onto her.
+"I like this guy, too," Kiyomi chirped, completely dry from any water.

 "Ah, thank you," Sakura managed to say, all the while internally berating herself to stay collected.
-Iwa nin were completely insane, she decided, but she wouldn't let them get to her.
+Iwa nin were absolutely unreasonable and like unruly children, she decided, but she wouldn't let them get to her.

 Yuuji appeared at Sakura's side.
 "So, Sakura-chan, before we can allow you to meet the Tsuchikage, you understand that you will need you to pass through clearance."
 It wasn't so much a question, but she slid her eyes to Yamato nervously, wanting to explain that, no, she didn't understand.

-"You'll understand if we don't comply with the clearance check," Yamato replied easily.
+"You'll understand if we don't comply with the clearance check," Yamato replied.

 "Not you certainly, just the girl.
 For precaution, of course."